Goodluck5956/MOBILE-VERSION/README.md

     VS Code

 ### Usage
-    This is a simple project to implement the mobile menu using your recently acquired JavaScript knowledge
+    This is a simple project where i implemented the mobile menu using your recently acquired JavaScript knowledge.

 ## Authors